mohammedAljadd/roomPro/README.md

 RoomPro is a web application designed to streamline room booking and management.
 This project is built using `Spring Boot` for the backend and `Angular 19` for the frontend.
 It features a clean architecture, separating concerns into Controllers, Services, Repositories, and Entities for maintainability and scalability.
 The application integrates with a relational database to persist user and room data securely.

+## 🚀 Current Release: v1.0.0
+### 🎉 Features in this first Release:

+- Room Booking System: Users can view available rooms, check their details, and make bookings for events or meetings.

+- Dynamic Room Capacities: Room capacities now vary across floors, ensuring better variety and resource allocation.

+- Equipment Availability: Rooms are equipped with different options (e.g., projectors, whiteboards, microphones) that are dynamically assigned to each room.

+- Booking Management: Users can view and cancel their existing bookings with ease.

+- Versioning & Release Workflow: Set up CI/CD with GitHub Actions for smooth version management and releases.

 ## 🏠 Pages Overview (current progress)

 ### 1️⃣ Home Page ( /home )